flyteorg/flytekit/docs/source/contributing.rst

 - ``flytekit/extend``
   This is the future home of extension points, and currently serves as the raw documentation for extensions.
 - ``flytekit/extras``
-  This contains code that we want bundled with flytekit but not everyone may find useful (for example AWS and GCP specific logic).
+  This contains code that we want bundled with Flytekit but not everyone may find useful (for example AWS and GCP specific logic).
 - ``flytekit/remote``
   This implements the interface to interact with the Flyte service.
 Think of the code here as the Python-object version of Console.